 Robotic vacuum cleaners and mops

-It is circular, flat and moves quietly through living spaces.
-The robot systematically follows its movement patterns with real purpose, avoiding obstacles as it goes.
-And the occupants of the house have one less chore on their to-do list.
-The robotic vacuum cleaners and mops from Kärcher take care of cleaning the floor for you.
-Hard floors and short-pile carpets are cleaned automatically.
+The Robotic Vacuum Cleaners and Mops from Kärcher take care of cleaning the floor for you, hard floors and short-pile carpets are cleaned automatically.
 Not only can the devices vacuum their way around, but they can mop the floor too.
-They clean brilliantly along edges, can work more intensively on heavily dirty areas and overcome low thresholds and rug edges with ease.
-Using the app, you can even set your robotic vacuum cleaner and mop to work exactly how you need it to.
+It moves quietly through living spaces, and systematically follows its movement patterns with real purpose, avoiding obstacles as it goes.
+Using the app, you can set your robotic vacuum cleaner and mop to work exactly how and when you need it to.

 Less housework.
 More WOW.